yegor256/blog/_posts/2018/sep/2018-09-05-monolithic-repositories.md

     and 40K lines of Ruby.
 Can you say something specific about this repo?
 Is it large?
 Is it a Java repo?
 And, more importantly, can it be compared with other repositories?
 Not really.
 It's just a big messy storage of files.

+{% quote The preferred situation is one language or technology per repository. %}

   * **Homogeneous Tasks**.
     Smaller repositories tend to have smaller tech stacks, meaning that each of